 Sick visits use the E/M office/outpatient CPT codes (99202–99215).
 Since the 2021 changes, these codes are based on medical decision making (MDM) or time spent, not on exam bullet points.
 This shift is especially useful in pediatrics where complex counseling or coordination often takes more time than a quick physical check.

-Both sets of codes can appear on the same day.
-For example, a child may come in for a scheduled well visit but also have ear pain.
+Case Example – A child may come in for a scheduled well visit but also have ear pain.
 The preventive visit (99391) covers the well exam, while a separate problem-oriented E/M (99213) can also be billed with modifier 25.
 The documentation needs to clearly separate the two services, think of it as two mini notes in one encounter.
 Practices that don’t document these distinctions well often see preventable denials pile up.
 That’s why strong pediatric coding habits go hand in hand with denial management strategies.

 Key tip: Always create a separate assessment and plan for the acute issue.
 Even a single line, “Acute otitis media treated, not part of preventive service”, strengthens the claim.
 Without this, payers often deny the additional E/M.